Glasgow-College-UESTC/ip-lectures/2025/lecture 10 - Structures and Bit Manipulation.md

 # Example Bitwise Shift Use-Cases

-- Computers are optimized 🏎️💨 for bit manipulation and some useful operations accomplished using a bitwise shift
+- Computers are optimized 🏎️💨 for bit manipulation

 ### Is a value odd 🙃 (奇数) or even 🙂 (偶数)?